-Aqu Aquatics Low 1 Fulfill the community vision for the City Center & Lynnwood Link light rail. $\circ$ 2 Ensure financial stability & economic success.
-0 3 Nurture operational & organizational excellence.
-0 4 Be a safe, welcoming, & livable city.
-0 5 Pursue & maintain collaborative relationships & partnerships.
+Aqu Aquatics Med.
+Low 1 Fulfill the community vision for the City Center & Lynnwood Link light rail.
+0 2 Ensure financial stability & economic success. \bigcirc 3 Nurture operational & organizational excellence. \bigcirc 4 Be a safe, welcoming, & livable city.
+0 5 Pursue & maintain collaborative relationships & partnerships. \bigcirc

+Aquatics High Med.
+Low The City of Lynnwood will be a regional model for a sustainable, vibrant community \cap with engaged citizens and an accountable government. \cup To be a welcoming city that builds a healthy and sustainable environment. \bigcirc To encourage a broad business base in sector, size and related employment, and \bigcirc promote high quality development. \bigcirc To invest in preserving and expanding parks, recreation, and community programs. \bigcirc To be a cohesive community that respects all citizens. \bigcirc To invest in efficient, integrated, local and regional transportation systems. \bigcirc To ensure a safe environment through rigorous criminal and property law \cap enforcement. \cup To be a city that is responsive to the wants and needs of our citizens.
 0

-Aquatics High Med.
-Low The City of Lynnwood will be a regional model for a sustainable, vibrant community with engaged citizens and an accountable government.
-To be a welcoming city that builds a healthy and sustainable environment.
-0 To encourage a broad business base in sector, size and related employment, and promote high quality development.
-To invest in preserving and expanding parks, recreation, and community programs.
-0 To be a cohesive community that respects all citizens.
-0 To invest in efficient, integrated, local and regional transportation systems. $\bigcirc$ To ensure a safe environment through rigorous criminal and property law enforcement. ) To be a city that is responsive to the wants and needs of our citizens.
-0 or under-served communities by: Promoting K-12 swim lesson voucher program; breaking down

-239 This program promotes social equity in service delivery and/or enhances services to under-represented

-241 financial bearers through free learning; being the most diverse work force employer within the city of

-242 Lynnwood; and providing ESL translations for the city through a diverse part-time staff.
+- 239 This program promotes social equity in service delivery and/or enhances services to under-represented - 240 or under-served communities by: Promoting K-12 swim lesson voucher program; breaking down - financial bearers through free learning; being the most diverse work force employer within the city of - 242 Lynnwood; and providing ESL translations for the city through a diverse part-time staff.

 Aquatics Yes No ~

-Mandatory?
-0
+Mandatory? \bigcirc

-Viable alternatives for service delivery? $\circ$
+Viable alternatives for service delivery? \bigcirc